ysh-1998/ysh-1998.github.io/_pages/about.md

   - /about.html
 ---

 My name is Shenghao Yang (杨圣豪 in chinese).
-I am now a second year master student at Department of Computer Science and Technology, Tsinghua University.
+I am now a third year master student at Department of Computer Science and Technology, Tsinghua University.
 My supervisors are [Prof. Yiqun Liu](http://www.thuir.cn/group/~YQLiu/).

 My research lies in Information Retrieval and Web Search.
 I currently focus on Neural Ranking model and Dense Retrieval in improving its effectiveness and generalization.